RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_MALLOC_DIRTY
 ----------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MALLOC_DIRTY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then each memory area returned by C Program Heap allocator functions such as :c:func:`malloc` is dirtied with a ``0xCF`` byte pattern before it is handed over to the application.

-NOTES:
+.. rubric:: NOTES:

 The dirtying performed by this option is carried out for each successful memory allocation from the C Program Heap in contrast to :ref:`CONFIGURE_DIRTY_MEMORY` which dirties the memory only once during the system initialization.

 ..
 Generated from spec:/acfg/if/max-file-descriptors

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MAXIMUM_FILE_DESCRIPTORS
 .. index:: maximum file descriptors